 - Medial femoral circumflex artery – Wraps round the posterior side of the femur, supplying its neck and head.
 In a fracture of the femoral neck this artery can easily be damaged, and avascular necrosis of the femur head can occur.

 After exiting the femoral triangle, the femoral artery continues down the anterior surface of the thigh, via a tunnel known as the adductor canal.
 During its descent the artery supplies the anterior thigh muscles.

 The adductor canal ends at an opening in the adductor magnus, called the adductor hiatus.
 The femoral artery moves through this opening, and enters the posterior compartment of the thigh, proximal to the knee.
-The femoral artery now known as the popliteal artery.
+The femoral artery is now known as the popliteal artery.

 Clinical Relevance: Accessing the Femoral Artery